Construction work affecting access to the courts. Read more here.

 Multicultural liaison officers and support services

-The ACT Magistrates Court has implemented measures to improve access for members of the CALD community when seeking protection from family violence in the ACT.
+The ACT Magistrates Court has introduced several measures to help culturally diverse community members access protection from family violence.

-Information about seeking protection from violence can be found at www.courts.act.gov.au/protection.
+You can find information about seeking protection from violence at www.courts.act.gov.au/protection.

 Inclusive Practice at the Courts